 Located atop the lavish Walkie Talkie building, the Sky Garden is the biggest internal free to use public garden in the city.
 The views are breathtaking and a must see either day or night, making the short five minute walk from Fenchurch Street station a walk in the park…

 Arguably London’s most popular stop for internationally fresh food, Borough Market appeals to all from grub lovers to market stall wanderers.
 Simply cross the bridge over the river and you’ll be there from Fenchurch Street station in less than 25 minutes.
-The food is delicious and affordable, perfect for post Christmas.
+The food is delicious and affordable.

 Completely free to enter, this farmyard within London’s concrete jungle offers children and adults alike the chance to visit, pet and feed a whole host of farmyard friendlies.
 They even have amazing fresh produce you can taste and take home, all centred round an amazing charitable cause.
 Plus the walk from Fenchurch Street should only take around 20 minutes.

 Discover London’s history through the ages – all for free!
 The Museum of London makes for great fun, especially if the weather isn’t great, and you’ll even learn some amazing things too.
 There are usually some fantastic exhibitions on throughout the year too, keeping what’s on fresh for every visit.
 The walk from Fenchurch Street station is approximately 15 minutes.